uorae/colourify/README.md

-# song-recs
+# colourify
-a music recommender that recommends songs based on a colour
+a music program using spotify API that recommends songs based on a colour